BrightZN/movie-rental-dotnet/README.md

 Unit tests can be run using npm:

-    dotnet test tests
+    dotnet test MovieRental.Tests

-Tests are located in the tests directory and run using xunit.
+Tests are located in the [MovieRental.Tests](MovieRental.Tests/) directory and run using xunit.